smohandass/k10-bulk-restore/README.md

 * The environment running the script can execute kubectl commands.
 * The environment running the script is connected to the target cluster where namespaces are to be restored.
 Run `kubectl config current-context` to verify.
+* The user has permissions to create new namespaces on the target cluster.
 * RestorePoint/RestorePointContent exists for the namespaces being restored on the target cluster.